Is The New 0.5 ml Vaccine Dose A Safer Dose ?

 Never take these pets that are possibly still unprotected to doggy parks, groomers, kennels or dog and cat shows.
 Don't show them off to your neighbors.
 Don't let your kids do that either.
 Do not let them mingle with other pets in veterinary hospital waiting rooms.
 Do not place them in environments that recently had sick animal.
 Do not get in line with your pets at mobile clinics.
 Cary your young pet in your arms when you leave your home.
 Do not allow your pet access through fences to the neighbor’s dogs or cats - particularly if they are not responsible pet owners.
 If you visit animal shelters, take a bath and change your cloths when you get home.
 I volunteer at my local shelter.
 For all the blessed things these facilities do, they still face diseases day in and day out.
 Use other common sense strategies to prevent disease exposure in your young animals until a week after their last puppy/kitten shot.

-1) At 12 weeks of age, have a low-volume (ie low traffic) animal hospital with a vet you trust or a mobile house call vet come to your home and give the pet the first of its 3 injections against the core diseases I mentioned earlier (never including lepto in these initial vaccinations).
-Remember that veterinary waiting rooms, like ER waiting rooms, can be great places to catch the flu as well as to recover from it - don't introduce your new pet to the rest of the crowd.
+1) At 12 weeks of age, have a low-volume (ie low traffic) animal hospital with a vet you trust or a housecall vet come to your home and give the pet the first of its 3 injections against the core diseases I mentioned earlier (I never including lepto in these initial vaccinations).
+Remember that veterinary waiting rooms, like ER waiting rooms, can be great places to catch the flu as well as to recover from it - don't introduce your new pet to the rest of the animal crowd.

 4) One year from then, have your pet receive a booster vaccination for its core diseases.
 In dogs and cats with normal immune systems, there is no need to repeat them after that for at least 7 years.
 Remember that no studies prove how long veterinary vaccines protect.
 Mine is just an educated guess, more cautious than one of the most frequency given human vaccines. (ref) But remember, just like us, there will always be a few outliers - dogs and cats with defective immune systems - that react badly to vaccines.
 I would not, personally, repeat a specific vaccination in a vaccinated adult pet that had such a reaction or was allergy prone (ref) unmentioned in that ref is that those vaccine reactions are notoriously under-reported. (ref)